 No, I only use the native camera app.

 What are your favorite apps for post-processing?

-There are many apps out there, but my favorite go-to is VSCO.
+There are many apps out there, but my favorite go-to is the VSCO photo editing app.

 Filterstorm is great too if you want to do more than a quick edit.